People across the globe donate to get Wichita teen a car after being scammed

 Jensen says he learned a lot from the experience and wants people to learn from his situation.

 Jones has been a contract paralegal for 25 years and says she has seen this type of situation happen a lot.
-When buying a car from someone, she encourages people to get a car facts report, take someone with them, and use a cashier’s check rather than cash.
+When buying a car from someone, she encourages people to get a CARFAX report, take someone with them, and use a cashier’s check rather than cash.